elliea511/nurse-ellie/maternity/antepartum-practice-test.md

 # Antepartum Practice Test

-These questions are for NCLEX/ATI-style antepartum review.
 Read each question and choose the best answer.
 Click **Show Answer** to check yourself.

 <style>
 .answer-choices p {